rdiff-backup/rdiff-backup/README.md

 Beside it's ease of use, one of the main advantages of rdiff-backup is that it does use the same efficient protocol as rsync to transfer and store data.
-Because rdiff-backup only stores the differences from the previous backup to the latest one (a so called
+Because rdiff-backup only stores the differences from the previous backup to the next one (a so called
 [reverse incremental backup](https://en.wikipedia.org/wiki/Incremental_backup#Reverse_incremental)),
 the latest backup is always a full backup, making it easiest and fastest to restore the most recent backups, combining the space